 Personal Trainer Insurance

 Because trainers often give their clients health-related advice, they need to have protections in place.
-Instructors should purchase personal trainer liability insurance to safeguard them in case something does not go as planned with a client’s training.
+Instructors should obtain personal trainer insurance to safeguard them in case something does not go as planned with a client’s training.
 This can include injuries suffered during a workout, harm caused by equipment, or any chronic pain that may emerge from a workout session.

 Many gyms and facilities will require you to provide your own insurance, but some may cover you under their own policy.
 Be sure to find out if they cover you while training at their facility.